shaalinis46-arch/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.
+1. Load the employee dataset and separate it into input features and target (churn status).
-2.
+2. Split the dataset into training and testing sets.
-3.
+3. Train the Decision Tree Classifier model using the training data.
-4.
+4. Predict the churn status for the test data and evaluate the model’s accuracy.

 ## Program:
 ```
 /*
 Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
-Developed by:
+Developed by: shaalini.s
-RegisterNumber:
+RegisterNumber:  25017649
 */
 import pandas as pd
 from sklearn.model_selection import train_test_split